Joseph Henderson (pilot): Post-Civil War

-Statue of Liberty

 Henderson's appearance with the Isère was reported in several New York newspapers.
-On June 16, 1885, at ten o'clock Tuesday night, the Pilot Boat Pet, No. 9 was sighted by the French steamer Isère, laden with the Statue of Liberty.
+On June 16, 1885, at ten o'clock at night, the Pilot Boat Pet, No. 9 was sighted by the French steamer Isère, laden with the Statue of Liberty.
 She was about ten miles outside the Sandy Hook lightship.
-Captain Joseph Henderson set sail to her and when near enough launched a dingy and pulled alongside the Isère.
+Henderson set sail and when near enough launched a dingy and pulled alongside the Isère.
 He was taken on board and they then headed for the Sandy Hook Lightship.
 Henderson judged that the night was too dark with rain falling for safe crossing of the bar.
 He took charge of the ship, brought the ship to an anchor, and stood offshore waiting for daylight.

-On June 17, 1885, the Isère arrived at the Horseshoe of Sandy Hook and it was moved to Gravesend Bay alongside the man-of-war USS Omaha.
+On June 17, the Isère arrived at the Horseshoe of Sandy Hook and it was moved to Gravesend Bay alongside the man-of-war USS Omaha.
 On Friday, at 1 o'clock, the Isère reached Bedloe's Island.
 The ferryboat Atlantic left the ferry house at the foot of Wall Street and then passed Governors Island.
 Then the Atlantic came next to the Isère.
-The first man from the Atlantic was Pilot Henderson.
+The first man from the Atlantic was Henderson.

-Blizzard of 1888

-In 1888, Henderson was on board the pilot boat America, No. 21 during the Great Blizzard of 1888, when the vessel rode out the storm off the Shinnecock Light.
-On November 9, 1888, a newspaper account titled: "Overdue Vessels Come In.
-Rough Weather Reported by all.
-Few, Of Them Seriously Damaged", which talks about not hearing from the pilot-boat Pet. no. 9.
-She had left port twelve days ago, and when last heard from was 300 miles east of Sandy Hook.
-She had a crew of six men and Joseph Henderson was in charge.